rucker/dotfiles-manager/README.md

 ## TO DO
 -Allow an entry in bash_private to override an identical entry from another file under version control.
 Example: On a specific machine, I might want to export a custom PS1.
 This should override/take precedence (and ideally, it should replace the existing entry if it's already been compiled to an output file).
+-Add .gitconfig to this repo.
+This file should probably be compiled like .bash* so I can do things like use different credentials on different machines.